haochenheheda/LVVIS/README.md

 This repo is the official implementation of `Towards Open Vocabulary Video Instance Segmentation (ICCV2023 oral)`

+## News
+We are working on the final revision of the annotations.
+The Codalab set will be released in November.

 ## [Towards Open Vocabulary Video Instance Segmentation](https://arxiv.org/pdf/2304.01715.pdf)